maana-io/q-assistant-client/README.md

 Observing in the browser's dev tools that some resources have loaded correctly (usually the root), but other's haven't (usually nested files or chunks), is indicative of a failure of Q Gateway to proxy due to not having a 'relative' path structure.

 ### You are seeing post-robot `NO ACK` errors in the console.
 These errors stem from a failed acknowledgement for a call either between the client and the API or vice-versa.
-Ensure that your window and window.parent objects are valid and they are able to communicate with one another.
+Here, this means that the web app 'window' (the assistant) cannot communicate with, or access, the 'window.parent' (Maana K-Portal) object.
+Improper CORS configuration is a common culprit (also verify if using docker or nginx that your proxying and networking is configured correctly to allow communication and to accout for CORS).